Direct: (214) 469-9009

 - Telemedicine Defense (Medicare Fraud Strike Force), etc.

-If you want to discuss your telemedicine questions with a former federal healthcare prosecutor and experienced healthcare defense attorney in a free and confidential consultation, then you should call Nick or Lynette today.
+If you want to discuss your telemedicine questions with a former federal healthcare prosecutor and experienced healthcare defense attorney in a free and confidential consultation, then you should call Nick today.

 This information has been prepared for informational purposes only and does not constitute legal advice.
 This information may constitute attorney advertising in some jurisdictions.
 Reading of this information does not create an attorney-client relationship.
 Prior results do not guarantee similar future outcomes.
 Oberheiden & McMurrey, LLP is a Texas LLP with headquarters in Dallas.
 Mr. Oberheiden limits his practice to federal law.